 Transforming the experience with commerce everywhere

-The medallions are connected to an ecosystem on board the ship – Ocean Compass, a network of thousands of sensors and smart devices working to provide personalized recommendations and a plethora of exceptional opportunities.
+The medallions are connected to an ecosystem on board the ship via the Ocean guest experience platform – an experience Internet of Things (xIoTTM).
+The network of thousands of sensors and smart devices work to provide personalized recommendations and a plethora of exceptional opportunities.

-All of the onboard technology tracks where the guests are, what they’re doing, and what they might want to do next.
+All of the onboard technology identifies where the guests are, what they’re doing, and what they might want to do next.

 It may appear very Big Brother-eque and a potential security hazard should the medallion get lost or stolen; but the medallions are solely for identification purposes.
 No personal information is kept on the device other than an encrypted ID number.
 All personal information is encrypted and stored in the cloud; and by using Bluetooth Low Energy and NFC to connect to the sensors onboard it creates an additional layer of encryption protection.
-With multiple layers of security, it works with a smartphone app and allows guests to customize it and do exactly what they want.
 Therefore, addressing any concerns of intrusiveness on the ship.
-If a guest wants to be left alone onboard, the medallion allows the system to adjust based on how much they use it.
-Guests may also opt to not wear the medallion at all.
+The platform adjusts based on the amount of interaction it has with the guests and cruisers may also opt to not wear the medallion at all.

-In October 2018, Princess Cruises announced that all Caribbean Princess passengers will now have access to the OceanMedallion™.
+In October 2018, Princess Cruises announced that all Caribbean Princess passengers are now using the OceanMedallion™.
 “Having 100 percent of our guests using OceanMedallions on every sailing of Caribbean Princess is a significant milestone that we are celebrating on the path to fleet-wide implementation,” said Swartz in a Travel Agent Central article.

 The innovation that is taking hold both on land and sea with Carnival has not gone unnoticed.
 IoT Breakthrough awarded the OceanMedallion™ with IoT Wearables Innovation the Year for 2019.
 Cruise Critic named Princess Cruises as one of the top cruise lines in their 11th annual editor’s pick awards in December 2018.
-It was also announced in November that Carnival will be recognized as a CES 2019 Innovation Awards Honoree for OceanMedallion™ and on display in the Innovation Awards Showcase at the upcoming CES 2019 in Las Vegas.
+It was also announced in November that Carnival will be recognized as a CES 2019 Innovation Awards Honoree for OceanMedallion™ CES 2019 in Las Vegas.

 “Few accolades are as prestigious as the CES Innovation Awards and we are incredibly honored to receive this recognition for game-changing innovation,” said John Padgett, Carnival’s Chief Digital Officer to Travel Daily News.